hukai916/nanoloop/README.md

   --outdir examples/res/p1214_no_pcr_nt_qual_macs3_peaks
 ```

-Note that in the simulated BED file, each position becomes a read tag of length 1.
-The number of identical tags at each position reflects either:
+Note that in the simulated BED file, each reference position is represented by multiple single-nucleotide read tags.
+The number of tags at each position reflects:
 - The inverse of the average quality score (for `--type nt_qual`)
 - The C-to-T conversion frequency (for `--type nt_count`)

-Therefore, we use `--keep-dup all` to preserve all tags and `--nomodel` to skip fragment length estimation, as our tags are already single-base signals.
-The results are consistent with the rolling average approach above:
+To accurately capture these signals, we use `--keep-dup all` to retain all duplicate tags and `--nomodel` to skip fragment length estimation, since our tags are already single-nucleotide in length.
+The results produced are consistent with the rolling average approach described above.
 ```bash
 cat examples/res/p1214_no_pcr_nt_qual_macs3_peaks/p1214_no_pcr_nt_qual_macs3_peaks.narrowPeak
 ```